home-assistant/developers.home-assistant/docs/integration_setup_failures.md

 ### Integrations using `async_setup_entry`

-Raise the `ConfigEntryNotReady` exception from `async_setup_entry` in the integrations `__init__.py`, and Home Assistant will automatically take care of retrying set up later.
+Raise the `ConfigEntryNotReady` exception from `async_setup_entry` in the integration's `__init__.py`, and Home Assistant will automatically take care of retrying set up later.
 To avoid doubt, raising `ConfigEntryNotReady` in a platform's `async_setup_entry` is ineffective because it is too late to be caught by the config entry setup.

 #### Example